Lucis-1/USYD_Assignment1/README.md

 # Summary

-To summarise, Tecent's WeChat acts as a 'package of goodies' more than one standalone
+To summarise, Tecent's WeChat packs-a-punch with more than one standalone functionalities (IM, SNS, Games, Business Marketing tied in with integrated Payments) to provide conveniant solutions for it's users.
+There are areas which WeChat excels in, as well as aspects which can be further improved.
+The wave of new emerging technologies (such as Blockchain), can help to tackle some real world problems (authenticating products) in addition to enhancing current successes (entice more users).
+Ultimately, competition can drive innovation yet the trick is to avoid getting complacent when your ahead!

+---

 [^1]: Most Valuable Company in Asia. https://web.archive.org/web/20171117003210/http://www.firstpost.com/tech/news-analysis/tencent-posts-69-percent-jump-in-quarterly-net-profit-becomes-the-most-valuable-company-in-asia-4211333.html.
 Retrived 30 August 2021.